bojunchen3/Darknet-on-WSL/README.md

 ```
 git clone https://github.com/bojunchen3/Darknet-on-WSL.git
 ```
-change directory to Darknet-on-WSL
+Change directory to Darknet-on-WSL and run
 ```
 source ./setup.sh
 ```
-if you want to run main.py to inference multiple images in one command change directory to darknet and run
+If you want to run main.py to inference multiple images in one command, change directory to darknet and run
 ```
 python3 main.py